 The Canadian offers comfortable accommodations, thoughtful service, beautiful views from the domed Prestige Park Car, and gourmet cuisine made by onboard chefs using locally sourced ingredients.

-Prestige Class provides an elegantly appointed cabin, including oversized picture window with blinds, flat screen TV, modular leather L-shaped couch seating by day and comfortable double bed with luxurious bedding at night, minibar, and private en suite bathroom featuring a shower, deluxe amenities, and hair dryer.
+Prestige Class provides an elegantly appointed cabin, including an oversized picture window with blinds, flat screen TV, modular leather L-shaped couch seating by day and comfortable double bed with luxurious bedding at night, minibar, and private en suite bathroom, featuring a shower, deluxe amenities, and hair dryer.
 Guests in Prestige Class also enjoy priority boarding, access to the Business Lounge at Toronto's Union Station, private concierge service with in-cabin cocktails and canapés, turndown service, and privileged access to the Park Car.

 All cabin beds are doubles.
 Due to cabin size and layout, separate twin beds are not possible in Prestige Class.